-- The course in question was successfully completed at an accredited institution. - The course in question is equivalent with regard to the material covered and has the same scope as the course at KD Conservatory for which the credit is requested. - 3.
+- Either the course in question was successfully completed at an accredited institution or a score of 3 or higher was achieved on an official Advanced Placement (AP) Exam. - The course in question is equivalent with regard to the material covered and has the same scope as the course at KD Conservatory for which the credit is requested. - 3.
 An official transcript with the final grade received in the course is presented to the Director no later than the second week of classes. - 4.
 A minimum grade of "C" must have been achieved in the course.